 v Foreign company tax residency

-The foreign incorporated taxpayers tried to make it seem, through a number of artificial arrangements, that they were controlled and managed by entities or people outside of Australia.
+In the 2016 Bywater case,140 the High Court ruled that four foreign-incorporated companies were Australian tax residents as their central management and control were in Australia due to an Australian individual making decisions for the companies.
+The foreign-incorporated companies had tried to make it seem, through a number of artificial arrangements, that they were controlled and managed by entities or people outside Australia.

 Significantly, the High Court cast doubt on the long-standing principle, previously supported by case law and the ATO, that a company will not be a resident if it does not carry on business in Australia.
-While this portion of the decision of the High Court is not binding, the ATO has revised its guidance to toughen its position in the wake of Bywater.165
+Although this portion of the decision of the High Court is not binding, the ATO revised its guidance to toughen its position in the wake of Bywater.141

-Consequently, foreign companies with decision-makers present in Australia should revisit their governance protocols to confirm they are not Australian residents.
+Legislation is yet to be introduced to Parliament on the proposed change.
+Consequently, foreign companies with decision-makers present in Australia should revisit their governance protocols to confirm that they are not Australian residents.